 Have you found the man or woman of your dreams in Kiev, or just fallen in love with the city itself?
 Can you not tear yourself away before seeing one more production at the National Opera, or drinking one more sweet glass of uzvar on Khreshchatyk Street?
 You’re not alone.
 Many visitors to Kiev find themselves longing to extend their visas.
 It’s not impossible – you just have to know your options!
 Read on to learn what you can do.

 As one of the world’s most famously hospitable nations, Ukraine welcomes foreign visitors with open arms.
-Citizens of the EU, the USA, Canada, Turkey and many others either do not require an entry visa or are given a short-term entry visa upon arrival.
+Citizens of the EU, the USA, Canada, Turkey and many others do not require an entry visa to Ukraine.
 If you do need a visa, you can apply one at the embassy of Ukraine located in your country of residence.

 For a temporary visit to Ukraine, Ukraine offers the following main visa schemes:

 - Transit Visa (visa type “B”) – issued for up to 1 year and allows a stay of up to 5 days upon crossing Ukrainian border (can be a single or multiple-entry visa).

 - Short-Term Visa (visa type “C”) – issued for up to 5 years and allows a stay of up to 90 days within a 180-day period from the date of first entry (can be a single or multiple-entry visa).
 This is probably the most popular type of visa, used by business travellers, tourists and travellers under a private invitation.

 - Long-Term Visa (visa type “D”) – issued as a multy-entry visa for 90 days with the aim of filing for a residence permit.